 With thousands of followers, extravagant lifestyles and nonstop gym selfies, Instagays are easy to envy.
-But their rise marks a gay cultural shift, prompting big questions about what those innocent snapshots might mean.
+But their rise marks a gay cultural shift, prompting big questions about what all those innocent snapshots might mean.

 The other night, a stranger with an ambiguous-looking avatar and a private account DMed me on Instagram to tell me he was gay.
-He them asked how I reconcile my homosexuality with being Muslim (he'd likely just seen a video about my relationship with my Muslim father.)
+He then asked how I reconcile my homosexuality with being Muslim (he'd likely just seen a video about my relationship with my Muslim father.)

 It was late and I was sick; I didn’t want to respond.
 But I make a point to when the message is about coming out, which I’ve written about often, and I wanted to tell him that despite having a Muslim father, I've never identified as Muslim.
 We went back and forth briefly until I politely declined coffee, and suggested that finding someone in his life to talk to would be more fulfilling than a stranger on the Internet.
 I wished him luck and signed off, “Congrats, being gay is great.”

 I have conversations like that on Twitter or Instagram almost weekly, but I have just a couple thousand followers on each.
 Meaning the inbox of a successful Instagay—the burgeoning cult of beautiful gay men on Instagram, with follower counts that reach into five or six digits—must be inundated.
-For someone without anyone to talk about their sexuality with in person, this highly visible corner of the online gay community would make for an obvious first outlet.

 Chances are, if you’re a gay man, you either follow or have encountered an Instagay online.
 They’re “different than your average hot selfie-taking guy or women on Instagram,” as New York Magazine once put it.
 “These men are more relentless and artful [...] their images as well-selected, aspirational, and powerfully seductive as an underwear or fragrance ad campaign.”